seanmcpherson/SAR/docs/source/quick_start.rst

 Single-node training
 ---------------------------------------------------------------------------
-Single-node training enables GNNs training on a very larg graphs on a single machine.
+Single-node training enables training GNNs on very large graphs on a single machine.
 This is achieved by running each worker as a separate process.
 At one time only one worker/process can store its data in a main memory (other processes keep their data saved on disk).
 SAR uses locks and barriers for synchronizing processes (only one process can aquire lock at a given time).
 When a process triggers a collective communication call, it sends the data to other processes using torch.distributed file based communication, saves its data to the disk and releases a lock.
 Then, the next process can load its part of the data from disk and continue its work.

 In order to construct ``GraphShardManager`` object during single-node training user is additionally required to prepare ``PartitionDataManager`` object.
 This object is needed to manage saving and loading data from disk by each process.
 You can read the :ref:`constructing distributed graphs for single-node training <single-node-training-graph-construction>` section for a detailed explenation of how to construct ``PartitionDataManager`` and ``GraphShardManager`` objects.
 Assuming you created ``GraphShardManager`` and ``PartitionDataManager`` objects, a simple training loop might look as follows: